ElijahCuff/Technology-Induced-Schizophrenia/README.md

 # Technology Induced & Enhanced Schizophrenia.
-### After recently being bashed in the head and having my mind hacked, I can no longer assist in education - this is my last project I can find the brain cells to provide.

 > A Cyber Security Education Initiative.
 ( This information is provided for protection, not for attack case scenarios )